pactus-project/pactus.org/website/_i18n/en/user-guides/become-a-validator/index.md

   ![Generated Seed words]({{ site.url }}/user-guides/become-a-validator/generated-seed.png)

-- On the next page, you will need to confirm your seed words by typing them into the input box provided.
+- You will need to confirm your seed words by typing them into the input box provided.

 ![Confirm Seed words]({{ site.url }}/user-guides/become-a-validator/confirm-seed.png)

-- On the next page, you can set a password for wallet security.
+- You can set a password for wallet security.
 This password for any interactions with the wallet, such as creating transactions.

 ![Wallet Password]({{ site.url }}/user-guides/become-a-validator/wallet-password.png)

-- On the next page, you can select the number of validators on your node for staking.
+- Yyou can select the number of validators on your node for staking.
   You can choose between 7 and 32 validators for each node.

 ![Number of validators]({{ site.url }}/user-guides/become-a-validator/number-of-validators.png)

-- On the next page, the wizard is finished, and your node is initialized.
+- The wizard is finished, and your node is initialized.
 You can now view your node information.

 {% alert_start info %}
 Your node configuration is located at "{user home}/pactus".